DSACMS/repo-scaffolder/tier1/checklist.md

 *Tracking* :chart_with_upwards_trend:

-_Ad your project to our inventories.
+_Add your project to our inventories._

 - [ ] **Add to https://github.com/dsacms/open projects inventory**